CSDTs/3D_Visualizer/README.md

     * Pick from light types: omnidirectional, directional, probe, spot or ambient
     * Pick from blend modes: add, alpha, multiply, subtract, screen or replace
     * Animations!
 Choose from no animation or infinite rotation
+    * Change the slider behavior: changing light intensity or color temperature

 Relevant code needed to set up SceneKit - obtained from WWDC Presentation